HL7/davinci-ecdx/input/pagecontent/background.md

 1. For *solicited* attachments, the data consumer initiates a request for attachments for a claim or prior authorization.
     - This can be a FHIR or non-FHIR-based transaction
-2. The data source submits the attachments and metadata for the association to the claim or prior authorization (for example, member id and claim id).
+2. The data source submits the attachments and metadata (for example, member id and claim id) for the association to the claim or prior authorization.
 3. Payer system accepts attachments.[^1]

 ---